Say hello to this gentle giant!

-Throw in the fact that these guys are also courageous and highly intelligent and before you know it, you’re going to start convincing yourself that you should absolutely adopt one of these guys even if you live in a 300 sq. foot studio apartment!
+Say hello to this gentle giant!
+To put it bluntly, the Newfoundland Dog is a magnificent beast.
+He is a large, heavy dog who exudes a sense of strength and greatness that few other dog breeds can match!
+Then throw in the fact that these guys are also courageous and brilliant, and before you know it, you’ll start convincing yourself that you should adopt one of these guys even if you live in a 300 sq. foot studio apartment!

 And why…

-These guys have a reputation for being real life “savers”.
-In fact, the Newfie, or Newf, as this big dog is fondly referred to as, has been portrayed in numerous books, paintings and movies as a life saver.
-He is a marvelous swimmer and is used by many search and rescue groups.
+Shouldn’t you want to adopt one of these guys, because the truth is, they make for wonderfully household pets that can protect you and your family on land or at sea!
+These guys have a reputation for being real-life “savers.”
+The Newfie, or Newf, as this big dog is fondly referred to, has been portrayed as a lifesaver in numerous books, paintings, and movies.
+He is a marvelous swimmer used by many search and rescue groups.

 And…

 Not only is he naturally gifted, but he also has webbed feet, which makes him one of the best water rescue dogs.
-He is blessed with great courage and fortitude, and doesn’t think twice about jumping into icy water to save people if he has to.
+He is blessed with great courage and fortitude and doesn’t think twice about jumping into icy water to save people if he has to.
+You may even have heard that one of the most famous Newfs of all time, one called Rigel, on board the doomed ship Titanic and swam in the icy waters of the Atlantic Ocean for hours, searching for his owner.

 Unfortunately…

 Rigel wasn’t able to save his owner, but he did manage to draw the attention of a steamship passing by to some of the survivors of the Titanic who were in a lifeboat.
-If not for his loud bark, the survivors may have gone unnoticed and die of cold and thirst.
+If not for his loud bark, the survivors may have gone unnoticed and died of cold and thirst.

-But, is this dog breed the one for you?
+But is this dog breed the one for you?

 Newfoundland Dog Breed Fast Facts